Coron Travel Itinerary (2 – 5 Days): Shipwrecks, Lagoons and Secret Beaches

 If diving is a little too immersive for your taste, parasailing is a great alternative.
 It takes place in Coron Bay, which has views of Coron Island and Mount Tapyas.

-Check the availability for parasailing in Coron.
+You can check the availability for parasailing in Coron online.

 Coron Travel Itinerary for 2 – 5 Days